dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 The guidance in this article isn't meant to replace the primary [Microsoft Graph documentation](/graph/) and additional Azure security guidance in other Microsoft documentation sets.
 Assess the security guidance in the [Additional resources](#additional-resources) section of this article before implementing Microsoft Graph in a production environment.
 Follow all of Microsoft's best practices to limit the attack surface area of your apps.

 > [!IMPORTANT]
-> The scenarios described in this article apply to using Azure Active Directory (AAD) as the identity provider, not AAD B2C.
+> The scenarios described in this article apply to using Microsoft Entra (ME-ID) as the identity provider, not AAD B2C.
 Using Microsoft Graph with a client-side Blazor WebAssembly app and the AAD B2C identity provider isn't supported at this time.

 Using a hosted Blazor WebAssembly app is supported, where the **:::no-loc text="Server":::** app uses the Graph SDK/API to provide Graph data to the **:::no-loc text="Client":::** app via web API.
 For more information, see the [Hosted Blazor WebAssembly solutions](#hosted-blazor-webassembly-solutions) section of this article.